graphops/launchpad-charts/charts/erigon/README.md

 ### High-performance sidecar

 You can enable the deployment of an `rpcdaemon` instance as a sidecar within the stateful Erigon `Pod`.
-In this mode, the `rpcdaemon` shares a PID namespace with the `erigon` process and can access the node database directly, cutting out the gRPC API and improving synchronous request performance.
+In this mode, the `rpcdaemon` shares a PID namespace with the `erigon` process and can access the node state database directly, cutting out the gRPC API and improving synchronous request performance.

 When enabled, you can access the JSON-RPC API via the stateful node `Service` on port `8545` by default.
-See the Values section to configure the sidecar.
+See the Values section to enable and configure the sidecar.

 ### Scalable `Deployment`

 For workloads where synchronous performance is less important than the scalability of request throughput, you can enable an independent scalable `Deployment` of `rpcdaemon`s.
 In this mode, the `rpcdaemon`s can be scaled up arbitrarily and connect to the stateful node process via the gRPC API.
 You can also use node selectors and other placement configuration to customise where `rpcdaemon`s are deployed within your cluster.

-When enabled, a dedicated `Service` will be created to access JSON-RPC via the scalable `Deployment`.
+When enabled, a dedicated `Service` will be created to load balance JSON-RPC requests across `Pod`s in the scalable `Deployment`.
+See the Values section to enable and configure the `Deployment`.

 #### Autoscaling

-You can enable autoscaling for the scalable `Deployment` of `rpcdaemon`s.
-When enabled, the Chart will install a Horizontal Pod Autoscaler into the cluster, which will manage the number of `rpcdaemon` replicas based on resource utilization.
+You can enable autoscaling for your scalable `Deployment` of `rpcdaemon`s.
+When enabled, the Chart will install a `HorizontalPodAutoscaler` into the cluster, which will manage the number of `rpcdaemon` replicas based on resource utilization.

 If doing this, be sure to configure `rpcdaemons.resources.requests` with appropriate values, as the CPU and Memory utilization targets set in the autoscaling config are relative to the requested resource values.

+## Upgrading

+We recommend that you pin the version of the Chart that you deploy.
+TODO TODODODODODODOO

+This project uses [Semantic Versioning](https://semver.org/).
+Changes to the version of the application (the `appVersion`) that the Chart deploys will generally result in a patch version bump for the Chart.
+Breaking changes to the Chart or its `values.yaml` interface will be reflected with a major version bump.

+We do not recommend that you upgrade the application by overriding `image.tag`.
+Instead, use the version of the Chart that is built for your desired `appVersion`.

 ## Values